meetc-8581/Coding-Practice/README.md

 # Coding-Practice
-Meet Chanchad coding practice
-A repository of leetcode and other coding problem's solutions in C++.
+## A repository of leetcode and other coding problem's solutions in C++.